project-gauntlet/gauntlet/README.md

 All plugins run on server.
 Each plugin in its own sandboxed Deno Worker.
-In plugin manifest it is possible to configure permissions which will allow plugin to have access to filesystem, network, environment variables, ffi or subprocess execution.
+In plugin manifest it is possible to configure permissions which will allow plugin to have access to filesystem, network, environment variables or subprocess execution.
 Server saves plugins themselves and state of plugins into SQLite database.

 Frontend is GUI module that uses [iced-rs](https://github.com/iced-rs/iced) as a GUI framework.
 It is run in the same process as a server.